 How do you find your vaccination status on the NHS app and use it to travel?

-In the app, under the tab ‘your health’ there will be a box called ‘check your Covid-19 vaccine record’.
-If you click this you should be able to see if you’ve been vaccinated.
-This alone will not allow you to travel though.
-For holidays, click the tab ‘share your Covid-19 status’.
+In the app, click the tab ‘share your Covid-19 status’.
 On the next screen, hit ‘continue’ and then ‘travel’ and it should generate a QR code.
 This can be downloaded as a PDF, or you can ask for it to be sent to your email address.

-However, not all countries will necessarily accept the app as proof, so you need to check this on the government website before travelling so that you don’t come unstuck.
+However, not all countries will necessarily accept the QR code as proof, so you need to check this on the government website before travelling so that you don’t come unstuck.

 Read our checklist for travel to ensure you’ve got all the information and documents you need before jetting off this year

-What if you don’t have a smartphone to download the NHS app?
+What if you don’t have a smartphone to download the NHS app in England?

 You can use the NHS app service online from your computer.
 Do not call your GP to request proof of your vaccination status.

-If you do not have access to a computer, you can call 119 to request paper proof of your vaccinations.
+If you do not have access to a computer and you live in England, you can call 119 to request paper proof of your vaccinations.
 You should only request a letter in this way if you’ve had both jabs (wait five working days after your second to request one), are planning to travel in the next four weeks and you cannot access the digital service.

-Expect to wait up to seven working days for the letter to reach you – allow plenty of time to receive it if you are travelling imminently.
-It will automatically go to the home address registered with your GP – make sure this is correct before calling 119.
+Expect to wait up to seven working days for the letter to reach you – allow plenty of time to receive it if you are travelling soon.
+It will automatically go to the home address registered with your GP – make sure this is correct before calling.